Unique-AG/sdk-deploy-template/README.md

 **This setup allows each app replica to handle 8 concurrent requests.**

 To adjust the scaling, you can change the `min_replicas` and `max_replicas` parameters in the GitHub Action.
 This modification enables the deployment of additional replicas of the app.

+## 6.1.
+Debugging the Dockerfile or Build

+To prepare the application code or the docker build for deployment it is recommended to run the docker build locally before each deployment.
+This can be done by following the steps below.

+1. Make sure the following files are available

+    - The latest `Dockerfile.local` or a `docker-compose.yaml` can always be found in the [template repository](https://github.com/Unique-AG/sdk-deploy-template).

+    - The `Dockerfile.local` file in the root directory of the repository.
+      > [!CAUTION]
+      > Never use this file for deployment.
+It uses unencrypted secrets and is only suitable for local debugging.

+    - A `docker-compose.yaml` file in the directory of the app.
+Make sure the `MODULE` is set to the module name (folder name) like this example:

+      ```yaml
+      # <app>/docker-compose.yaml
+      version: '3'
+      services:
+        app:
+          build:
+            context: .
+            dockerfile: ../Dockerfile.local
+            args:
+              - MODULE=joke_of_the_day
+          ports:
+            - 5001:8080
+      ```

+    - Make sure to have a correct `.env` file configured as the docker will pick that one up and use its values to connect to the environment under test.

+    - One can change the port (left hand side) or modify the environment variables in the `docker-compose.yaml` file to accommodate the needs of the app.

+2. Run the following command **in the directory of app**:
+    ```bash
+    cd <app>

+    docker compose up --build

+    # older versions of docker-compose might require the following command
+    docker-compose up --build
+    ```

+3. Now the Docker container is running locally and the logs can be checked in the console.
+Also build, installation as well as runtime errors will now reveal themselves.

+    The container is now running under `http://localhost:5001/webhook` (or whichever port was chosen on the left hand side) as if one had run the python project with flask locally, but now in a docker container just like the ones that would be built run on the deployed container apps.

+4. When _done_, press `Ctrl+C` to stop the container.